anasamer97/Flowtrack/README.md

-Flowtrack is a responisve (Lapotp & Smartphone) landing page developed using Bootstap 5.
+Flowtrack is a responisve (Laptop & Smartphone) landing page developed using Bootstap 5.